flightctl/flightctl.github.io/docs/developer/index.md

 ```

 The agent-vm target accepts multiple parameters:

 - VMNAME: the name of the VM to create (default: flightctl-device-default)
 - VMCPUS: the number of CPUs to allocate to the VM (default: 1)
-- VMMEM: the amount of memory to allocate to the VM (default: 512)
+- VMRAM: the amount of memory to allocate to the VM (default: 512)
+- VMDISKSIZE: the disk size for the VM (default: 10G)
 - VMWAIT: the amount of minutes to wait on the console during first boot (default: 0)

 It is possible to create multiple VMs with different names: